Cadbury: 1800–1900: Early history

 Cadbury manufactured their first Easter egg in 1875, creating the modern chocolate Easter egg after developing a pure cocoa butter that could be moulded into smooth shapes.
 By 1893, Cadbury had 19 different varieties of chocolate Easter egg on sale.

 In 1878, the brothers decided to build new premises in countryside 4 mile from Birmingham.
 The move to the countryside was unprecedented in business.
 Better transport access for milk that was shipped inward by canal, and cocoa that was brought in by rail from London, Southampton and Liverpool docks was taken into consideration.
 With the development of the Birmingham West Suburban Railway along the path of the Worcester and Birmingham Canal, they acquired the Bournbrook estate, comprising 14.5 acre of countryside south of Birmingham.
 Located next to the Stirchley Street railway station, which itself was opposite the canal, they renamed the estate Bournville and opened the Bournville factory in 1879.
 In 1891, the Cadbury brothers filed a patent for a chocolate-coated biscuit.

 In 1893, George Cadbury bought 120 acre of land close to the works and planned, at his own expense, a model village which would 'alleviate the evils of modern more cramped living conditions'.
 By 1900, the estate included 314 cottages and houses set on 330 acre of land.
 As the Cadbury family were Quakers, there were no pubs in the estate.

 In 1897, following the lead of Swiss companies, Cadbury introduced its own line of milk chocolate bars.
-In 1899 Cadbury became a private limited company.
+In 1899, Cadbury was incorporated as a private limited company at the Companies House in London.